SU-CS308-22FA/Team-16-FanHub/README.md

 ## Developer Documentation:

-API documentation can be found under branch <burak> /doc/api
+API documentation can be found under branch named burak /doc/api

 The source code for the project can be found in: https://github.com/SU-CS308-22FA/Team-16-FanHub/tree/main